sagargp/trollicons/readme.md

 	Name: Troll - Troll
 	Aliases: [troll] [problem] [problem?]

+If your package produces directories that should not be distributed, begin the directory name with a `-`, like `-trollicons-ichat`.

 ### Adding support for another IM Client
 Create a new task in the `Rakefile`.